frconor-ebook/meditations/_posts/2025-04-17-holy-saturday.md

 It\'s a reminder to us what death is all about.
 It\'s a separation of the body from the soul.
 Christ\'s Body was on the Cross.
 It\'s going to be taken down and laid in a tomb.

 But the Creed is telling us that His soul descended into hell.
-It was not the hell of the damned, not possibly the hell like purgatory or limbo, where souls were waiting for the opening of the gates of heaven are placed.

-A place close to hell where He shows His dominion over the devil that He has conquered, and a place where He gives hope to those souls that are waiting.
+It was not the hell of the damned, not possibly the hell like purgatory or limbo, where souls who are waiting for the opening of the gates of heaven are placed, a place close to hell where He shows His dominion over the devil that He has conquered, and a place where He gives hope to those souls that are waiting.
 His soul is very active as His Body is placed in the tomb.

 "The Jews, therefore, since it was the preparation day, in order that the bodies might not remain on the cross on the Sabbath (for the Sabbath was a solemn day), they besought Pilate that their legs might be broken and that they might be taken away."
 They try to find a way to hasten death.